Nayagarh: Nayagarh Autonomous College

 College buildings include the Academic Building, Administrative Block, Library (with over 35,000 books), three hostels (segregated by sex), staff quarters and an athletic facility.
 One of the men's hostels is named after the noted poet Kabi Jadumani, while the other is named after the astrophysicist Pathani Samant.
 The women's hostel is named after the female freedom fighter Malati Choudhury.

-The college was adopted by the University Grants Commission (UGC) in July 1964.
+The college was adopted by the University Grants Commission (UGC) in July-1964.
 Since then, the UGC has supported both the academic activities of the college and the development of infrastructure.
 The college was declared an Autonomous College by the UGC in 2006.
 Hirachand was also studying there.

-Nayagarh Women's College
+Prajamandal Mahila Mahavidyalaya

-The Nayagarh Women's College was founded in 1981 with funding from donations from the people of Nayagarh and from the government of Odisha.
-Mr S.M.
+The Prajamandal Mahila Mahavidyalaya was founded in 1981 with funding from donations from the people of Nayagarh and from the government of Odisha.
+Mr. S.M.
 Soleman was the founding Secretary.
 It was first accommodated in the old building of Prajamandal Office in Nayagarh Town.
 The college received permanent recognition from the government of Orissa in 1988 and permanent affiliation with Utkal University for University-level courses.

 The college offers Honours courses in Economics, Education, English.
-History, Oriya, Political Science, and Sanskrit, a pre-university Science course (+2 level), and courses in Computer Education.
+History, Odiya, Political Science, and Sanskrit, a pre-university Science course (+2 level), and courses in Computer Education.
 Almost 900 students are enrolled in the college and more than 200 students reside in the hostel on the college campus.
 The college is funded by the University Grants Commission, the State government, and the Members of Parliament Local Area Development Scheme.